weaveworks-experiments/flux-classic/README.md

 the service, so you may also want to arrange for it to be in DNS, or `/etc/hosts` for client containers.

-The `--protocol` option controls whether client connections should be treated as HTTP, or plain TCP; using HTTP means HTTP-specific metrics can be collected, but not all services will use HTTP.
+The `/tcp|http` part of the address or the `--protocol` option control whether client connections should be treated as HTTP, or plain TCP;
+using HTTP means HTTP-specific metrics can be collected, but not all services will use HTTP.

 To enrol containers in the service, use